Heartburn can be a precursor to other problems: seek treatment

 There are various factors that can contribute to heartburn including eating spicy foods, fatty foods, acidic foods, or over-consumption.
 There are many over-the-counter drugs that help with the symptoms of Heartburn.

-If medication and dietary changes are not helping, it is best to contact Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; because if left untreated it can lead to chronic GERD, or Barrett’s Esophagus in the future.
+If medication and dietary changes are not helping, it is best to contact Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen because if left untreated it can lead to chronic GERD, or Barrett’s Esophagus in the future.

 Heartburn is a common problem among adults.
-If you are suffering relentlessly from any of the symptoms listed below, make an appointment with Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; for testing to evaluate your symptoms.
+If you are suffering relentlessly from any of the symptoms listed below, make an appointment with Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen for testing to evaluate your symptoms.
 If GERD is responsible for your symptoms, you will be presented with a range of available treatment options.
 Symptoms of Heartburn include: